 Paddle Boarding for Beginners

 Stand-up paddle boarding, often shortened to SUP, is a fun way to stay active and spend some time on the water.
 Originating during the 1940s in Hawaii, SUP has become popular across the United States as a recreational activity.
 Renting a stand up paddle board is a great way to see if you enjoy this activity, but owning your own SUP board offers you more flexibility in your paddling adventures.
-If you’re interested in paddle boarding but aren’t sure where to start, check out our expert advice on SUP for beginners, including the types of boards available, what you’ll need to paddle board, and more!
+If you’re interested in paddle boarding but aren’t sure where to start, check out our Expert advice on paddle boarding for beginners, including the types of boards available, what you’ll need to paddle board, and more!

-The Basics of Paddle Boards
+The Basics of Stand Up Paddle Boards

 As with any activity, it’s important to think about how you are going to use your piece of equipment.
 Buying a paddle board is an investment, so you want to make sure you find one that fits the type of activities you plan on doing.
 Pay attention to these features while selecting your new paddle board.